NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/cohort_builder.md

 ## Cohort Types

-Depending on how they are modified or created, cohorts can have different types of filters and thus behave differently after a data release with regards to the cases they contain.
+Depending on how they are modified or created, cohorts can have different types of filters and thus behave differently after a data release with regard to the cases they contain.
 The following are the types of filters cohorts can have:

 * __Custom Queries__
 * __Specific List of Cases__